CUSPCivicAnalyticsFellows/311/README.md

 Primary contributors are Boyeong Hong and Kristi Korsberg.

-In order to reproduce our research, please follow the directions below.
+In order to reproduce our research, please follow the directions below:

 1. Open terminal and clone the repository.
 2. Run the download_data.py file in terminal with the 'python download_data.py' command.